Satomi Ichikawa: Translations

 Nearly all of Ichikawa's publications have been translated to at least two of more than a dozen popular languages.
 Her work is most commonly published in Dutch, English, French, German, Japanese, and Spanish, though it is not uncommon for her books to be translated to Italian, Korean, Norwegian, and Swedish.
 Several of her books have even been published in Catalan, Chinese, Danish, and Finnish.
 The majority of Satomi's English-language original books and translations have been published by Philomel Books, now an imprint of Penguin Random House.
 The publishing house was created in the early 1980s to share poetic books that were "beautiful in concept and form, and fine enough to be celebrated as gifts."
 Patricia Lee Gauch served as editor-in-chief from 1985 until 2003, making her the editor in charge of the company when most of Satomi's English works were published.
-In addditon to publishing many of Satomi Ichikawa's books, Philomel Books was also responsible for the publication of popular titles like Eric Carle's The Very Hungry Caterpillar, Brian Jacques' Redwall series, and Owl Moon by Jane Yolen and John Schoenherr at around the same time.
+In addition to publishing many of Satomi Ichikawa's books, Philomel Books was also responsible for the publication of popular titles like Eric Carle's The Very Hungry Caterpillar, Brian Jacques' Redwall series, and Owl Moon by Jane Yolen and John Schoenherr at around the same time.

 Harriët Laurey (1924–2004) singlehandedly translated more than half a dozen of Ichikawa's books to Dutch, including all of the books in the Suzanne and Nicholas series.
 The popular series has been translated to six languages, with the main characters' names shifting accordingly to be more recognizable to children.
 Though the sibling pair are known as Suzanne and Nicholas in English, they were named Nikkie and Sanne in Dutch, Timm and Tina in German, Annette and Nicolai in Norwegian, and Suzanne became Suzette in French.

 One of Satomi's first original children's books, a 32-page book titled Friends (1976), was rediscovered decades after its initial (unknown) release and republished in English, French, German, and Italian in 2019.